jnpj1/national-park-finder/readme.md

 Search for a park by a full or partial name (i.e. 'Big Bend' or 'cave').
 Submit by hitting the enter key or clicking the 'Find Park!' button.

-### Favoriting a Park

-If you find a park you would like to favorite, open its information window and click the star button.
-The star button, sidebar listing, and map marker will be highlighted green.

-To unfavorite a park, open its information window and click the star button.
-The park will be removed from your favorites.

-### Filter Favorite Parks

-Show all of your favorite parks on the map by clicking the 'Show Favorites' button in the sidebar.

 ### Reset all Map Filters

 Use the 'Clear Filters' button to reset a map filtered by favorites or by search terms.
 All park listings and markers will reappear.